[Last updated: 19 December 2017.]

 Sometime around 1893, John married Luella Rupert who was about 20 years younger than John.
 They had two children.
 In 1910, they attended the 59th wedding anniversary of John's cousin, Joseph and Mary Stembel.
 In the newspaper article reporting the event, John and Luella's residence was given as Magrew, Ohio (now called Westville).
 John died soon after the 1920 census.
 Luella died in 1946 at the age of 80.

-When Susannah's father died in 1846, he left her two young slaves.
+When Susan's father died in 1846, he left her two young slaves.
 In the 1850 census Susan and John owned no slaves.
-Susan and John owned a farm outside Boonsboro, Maryland (I believe it was near the little town of Benevola).
+They owned a farm a few miles outside of Boonsboro, Maryland (I believe it was near the little town of Benevola).
 They had eight children, however three died during childhood (two died within 11 days of each other in 1857).
-The remaining five children grew to adulthood, married, and had children.
+The remaining five children grew to adulthood, married, and had children, however the five adult children all died fairly young: 31, 42, 43, 52, 61.
+Susan herself only lived to be 53.
 Two of Susan's daughters, Anna and Maria, married brothers, Otho and Daniel Shifler.

-Susannah died on May 16, 1868, at the age of 53.
+Susan died on May 16, 1868.
 John died on the same day ten years later.
 Both are buried in the Boonsboro Cemetery.

 Jonathan and Mary had three children together, a set of twins who both died soon after birth, and a daughter, Mary.